Build Starbucks-Level Loyalty With Behavioral Psychology

 Measurable outcomes

-$12 → $34 ARPU via Battle Pass
+$12 to $34 ARPU via battle pass

 The challenge: 2% whales generate 18% revenue.
 Missing $50-100/month mid-tier spenders.

-nudj's psychology stack
+Nudj's psychology stack

 - Battle pass with free and premium tiers